 Koyasu Kannon -- Learn about the merging of this deity with her Shinto counterpart, Koyasu-sama.

-Skt. = Avalokitesvara.
+Kannon.
+Buddhist Goddess of Mercy.
 Comes in many forms.
-The three feminine forms most closely associated with children and motherhood are the Juntei Kannon (Skt. = Cundi, the "mother of the Buddhas"), the Koyasu Kannon (child-giving Kannon), and the Jibo Kannon (loving-mother Kannon).
-These forms of Kannon have been merged with or confused with Kariteimo, the Shinto deity Koyasu-sama (goddess of easy childbirth; see below) and the Shinto water deity Suijin.
-For details on this merging, click here.
+Five forms are closely associated with children and motherhood: Juntei Kannon (mother of the Buddhas), Koyasu Kannon (child-giving Kannon), Jibo Kannon (loving-mother Kannon), Mizuko Kannon (aborted children), and Maria Kannon (Christian origin).
+These forms have been merged with or confused with Kariteimo (see left column), or with the Shinto deity Koyasu-sama (goddess of easy childbirth), or with the Shinto water deity Suijin (see middle column).
+Details on this merging here.

 Asama Shrine at Mt.
 Fuji